magander3/Era/README.md

 - Time Machine Tags (Name-/-Value)
 - Database Server VM Tags (Name-/-Value)

+Clones
+era-reporting-clones.py provides Era reporting capabilities and includes the following information:
+- Clone name
+- Database(s)
+- Type
+- Database Version
+- Database Profile
+- Size GB
+- Database Owner
+- Database/Instance Create Date / Time
+- Database/Instance Data Date & Time
+- Clone Tags (Name-/-Value)
+- Source Time Machine Name
+- Server VM(s) Name
+- Server VM(s) IP
+- Nutanix Cluster Placement
+- Software Profile
+- Compute Profile
+- Network Profile

-Use the configuration options and scripts published on this blog at your own risk.
+Use the configuration options and scripts published in this Github repo at your own risk.
 You agree not to hold me or any of my guest bloggers liable for any damages or losses related to the use of the scripts.
 You agree not to sue me.